dfelinto/blender-manual/manual/grease_pencil/modifiers/modify/weight_angle.rst

       Inverts the influence of the selected vertex group.
 The setting reverses the weight values of the group.

 Angle
-   Sets the angle for the maxiumum weights value.
+   Sets the angle for the maximum weights value.

 Axis
    The axis along which the angle affects the weights.

-   X/Y/Z.
+   X, Y, Z

 Space
    Coordinate space to be used.

 Minimum
    Minimum value for vertex weight.

 Multiply Weights
    Multiply the calculated weights with the existing values in the vertex group.